 X-ray devices produce radiations used for diagnostic and interventional purposes.
-Introduction of portable and digital x-ray devices in order to meet the rising demand for home healthcare and point of care diagnostics market is the most significant trend observed in this market.
-Computed tomography systems (CT) or computerized axial tomography scanning (CAT scan) is an imaging procedure which utilizes X-rays to obtain tomographic images of targeted areas.
+The introduction of portable and digital x-ray devices to meet the rising demand for home healthcare and point of care diagnostics market is the most significant trend observed in this market.
+Computed tomography systems (CT) or computerized axial tomography scanning (CAT scan) is an imaging procedure that utilizes X-rays to obtain tomographic images of targeted areas.
 CT scan devices play an integral role in cancer diagnosis and in guiding biopsy procedures.
-Increasing adoption of PACS (Picture Archiving and Communication System) and the introduction of high resolution CT scan equipment will serve the portable x-ray and CT scan devices market as two of the highest impact rendering drivers.
+Increasing adoption of PACS (Picture Archiving and Communication System) and the introduction of high-resolution CT scan equipment will serve the portable x-ray and CT scan devices market as two of the highest impact rendering drivers.
 PACS is a medical imaging technology which involves the electronic storage and transmission of diagnostic images.
 Cost reduction via the elimination of storage costs associated with x-ray films and hard copies and providing remote access to diagnostic images to medical practitioners are some of the advantages of this technology.
-Some of the other drivers of this market include rapidly rising geriatric global population base, increasing incidence rates of target diseases such as cardiovascular diseases, cancer, tuberculosis and oral diseases.
+Some of the other drivers of this market include rapidly rising geriatric global population base, increasing incidence rates of target diseases such as cardiovascular diseases, cancer, tuberculosis, and oral diseases.

 Portable X-ray devices market revenue share by-products, 2012

 The computed radiography (CR) based portable X-ray devices market held the majority of the market share in 2012 at 39.6%.
 These devices are more user-friendly than digital radiography systems and so entail minimum re-training of radiologists.
-This makes the use of computed radiography systems a cost effective and time-saving affair.
-Moreover, faster image acquisition rates and the use of cheaper high-density line scan solid state detection systems or phosphor plates used in these systems are some of the drivers of this market.
+This makes the use of computed radiography systems a cost-effective and time-saving affair.
+Moreover, faster image acquisition rates and the use of cheaper high-density line scan solid-state detection systems or phosphor plates used in these systems are some of the drivers of this market.
 The global computed radiography systems market was valued at USD 1,214.8 million in 2012.
-However, the digital radiography based portable X-ray devices market are expected to grow at the highest CAGR during the forecast period owing to factors such as its high patient throughput rates, fastest image acquisition rates, good image quality and low radiation risks.
+However, the digital radiography based portable X-ray devices market is expected to grow at the highest CAGR during the forecast period owing to factors such as its high patient throughput rates, the fastest image acquisition rates, good image quality, and low radiation risks.
 The market is expected to grow at a CAGR of 8.8% from 2013 to 2020.
 CT scan devices, on the other hand, are dominated by medium slice scanners.
 The global medium slice scanners market was valued at USD 985.3 million in 2012.
-High usage rates of these devices due to their relative cost effectiveness (in comparison to high slice scanners) and better performance (in comparison to low slice scanners) are some of the factors accounting for its large market share.
+High usage rates of these devices due to their relative cost-effectiveness (in comparison to high slice scanners) and better performance (in comparison to low slice scanners) are some of the factors accounting for its large market share.